 New fund for start-ups in Baden-Württemberg

-The Mittelständische Beteiligungsgesellschaft Baden-Württemberg (MBG) is launching a second fund for the state: the Stuttgart-based company wants to raise 50 to 60 million euros for the BW Innovation Fonds, reports the Stuttgarter Zeitung.
-After the first closing, 35 million euros have been raised, one third of which comes from state funds.
-Other backers include Baden-Württemberg insurance companies and banks.
-"The fact that we have succeeded in attracting new, renowned partners for the Start-up BW Innovation Fund in addition to the backers already involved in the first fund underlines this," says Guy Selbherr, managing director of MBG.
-The focus of the fund is on start-ups from the medical technology and mechanical engineering sectors.
+Mittelständische Beteiligungsgesellschaft Baden-Württemberg (MBG) is launching a second fund for the state: the Stuttgart-based company wants to raise 50 to 60 million euros for the BW Innovation Fund, reports the Stuttgarter Zeitung.
+After the first closing, 35 million euros have been raised, a third of which comes from state funds.
+Other investors include insurance companies and banks in Baden-Württemberg.
+"The fact that we have succeeded in gaining new, renowned partners for the Start-up BW Innovation Fund in addition to the lenders already involved in the first fund underlines this," says Guy Selbherr, Managing Director of MBG.
+The fund focuses on start-ups from the medical technology and mechanical engineering sectors.

-In contrast to the first fund, which participates in seed rounds, the second fund will mainly be used for Series A financing rounds.
+Unlike the first fund, which invests in seed rounds, the second fund will primarily be used for Series A financing rounds.
 One to three million euros are available per start-up.
-The money is to be raised at the beginning of 2022.
+The money should be collected by the beginning of 2022.
 The term is set at ten years.

 Newsletter